Woman in Chains Blu-ray Movie

 There comes a moment in every director’s career when it just feels right to do a genuinely risqué film.
 Stanley Kubrick did Eyes Wide Shut at the end of his career.
 Bernardo Bertolucci shot Last Tango in Paris towards the middle of his career.
 Luis Bunuel made Belle de jour after decades of experimentation.
 So with each director the timing is indeed different, but all reach the moment in the exact same manner -- after they permanently discard the fear of a public condemnation that could compromise their image or erode the integrity of their cinematic legacy.
 In other words, there is a fundamental shift in their perception of freedom of expression.

 Henri-Georges Clouzot reached this moment with La Prisonniere, an experimental and uncharacteristically edgy for its time film that is unlike anything else in the director’s oeuvre.
-In fact, it marks such a dramatic change of direction for Clouzot that had he lived and worked another decade or so today any critical evaluation of his work would have been absolutely impossible without linking it to the themes and aesthetics that Alan Robbe-Grillet promoted in his work.
-La Prisonniere sends that kind of a clear signal that Clouzot’s creative philosophy had permanently evolved.
+In fact, it marks such a dramatic change of direction for Clouzot that had he lived and worked another decade or so, today any critical evaluation of his work would have been absolutely impossible without linking it to the themes and aesthetics that Alan Robbe-Grillet promoted in his work.
+La Prisonniere sends that kind of clear signal that Clouzot’s creative philosophy had permanently evolved.

-The story of La Prisonniere is as bold and subversive as that of Belle de Jour, but instead of playing with the viewer’s imagination as Bunuel does Clouzot uses it to prove that people with fetishes like the ones that the two characters of his film have are perfectly healthy and rational human beings.
+The story of La Prisonniere is as bold and subversive as that of Belle de Jour, but instead of playing with the viewer’s imagination as Bunuel does, Clouzot uses it to prove that people with fetishes like the ones the two characters of his film have are perfectly healthy and rational human beings.
 (It is hardly a groundbreaking concept now, but one has to keep in mind that this film emerged in an entirely different socio-cultural environment).
 Clouzot begins building his case after the wealthy artist and gallery owner Stanislas Hassler (Laurent Terzieff) invites Josee (Elizabeth Wiener), the young wife of another artist, to visit his chic apartment and get a taste of his hip work.
 While marveling Hassler’s pieces, Josee discovers that he is a brilliant photographer with a dark side who enjoys taking explicit pictures of women posing in some quite unusual ways.
-Her mind instantly unleashes a sea of amoral fantasies and a few days later she agrees to model for him.
-The shame that Josee temporarily experiences after she sees the finished pictures then further enhance her mind’s ability to excite her and eventually she begins a romantic relationship with Hassler.
+Her mind instantly unleashes a sea of amoral fantasies, and a few days later she agrees to model for him.
+The shame that Josee temporarily experiences after she sees the finished pictures then further enhance her mind’s ability to excite her, and eventually she begins a romantic relationship with Hassler.
 The photo shoots also have a profound impact on Hassler.
-At first he feels in total control and while playing with Josee’s insecurity experiences a familiar rush, but then suddenly falls madly in love with her.
+At first, he feels in total control and while playing with Josee’s insecurity experiences a familiar rush, but then suddenly falls madly in love with her.

-La Prisonniere is the one and only film that Clouzot shot in color and it is such an extraordinary feast for the eyes that one cannot but feel terrible that it also turned out to be his last.
+La Prisonniere is the one and only film that Clouzot shot in color, and it is such an extraordinary feast for the eyes that one cannot but feel terrible that it also turned out to be his last.
 Truly, the beauty of the film is so striking that at times it feels as if the visuals on the screen are emerging from an incredibly vivid surreal dream.
 There is one sequence towards the end in particular where the lovers are seen standing on a tiny rock while giant waves are crashing around them that has to be seen to be believed.

-What is very important to underscore, however, is that while it is an experimental film and it is clear that its aesthetics were of utmost importance to Clouzot, it is not a show-off piece.
+What is very important to underscore, however, is that while it is an experimental film, and it is clear that its aesthetics were of utmost importance to Clouzot, it is not a show-off piece.
 It is a carefully crafted litmus test that examines human sexuality without many of the tired stereotypes that are used to define what is moral and amoral.

 *If the subject matter appeals to you, see Robbe-Grillet’s more straightforward and bolder but equally stylish Trans-Europ Express.